Roger Palmgren

 Roger Lennart Palmgren is a Swedish football manager.

-He has been active as club manager in nine different countries: Italy, Sweden, Sierra Leone, Rwanda, Democratic Republic of the Congo, Nigeria, South Africa, Namibia and China.
+He has been active as a club manager in nine countries: Italy, Sweden, Sierra Leone, Rwanda, Democratic Republic of the Congo, Nigeria, South Africa, Namibia and China.
 He has been coach of the national football teams of Sierra Leone, Rwanda and Namibia.

 Career

 Cafe Opera and Arezzo

 Roger started his coaching career in 1990 as a playing coach with Alessandro Catenacci's team Café Opera in Sweden.
 After climbing three divisions in three years, Palmgren received an offer in 1993 from Francesco Graziani to coach Primavera team FC Arezzo to explore a professional managing career.
 After great success, Palmgren got offered the job as coach for Sierra Leone national team.

 Sierra Leone

 When Palmgren won the Amílcar Cabral Cup (1995), and qualified to Africa Cup of Nations (1996) in South Africa with Sierra Leone national team, he made his break through as an international football manager.
 This is the best result in Sierra Leones football history yet.